rishabhsvats/FabricTestClientApp/README.md

+# FabricTestClientApp

-# FabricTestClientApp to connect to Fabric network and access the API exposed by Chaincode
+ Can be used to connect to Fabric network and access the API exposed by Chaincode